 ADVANCING THE INDUSTRIAL BASE TO DEFEND THE NATION

 What is DPA Title III?

 DPA Title III is a unique Presidential authority administered by the Deputy Assistant Secretary of Defense for Industrial Policy.
-As one of three active authorities, first signed into law in 1950 and renewed in 2018, Title III provides authorities to the President enabling investments in industry to maintain, create, expand and modernize production capabilities.
+As one of three active authorities, first signed into law in 1950 and renewed in 2018, Title III provides authorities to the President enabling investments in industry to create, maintain, protect, expand, or restore domestic industrial base capabilities.
 The program executes projects ranging from process improvements to production plant facilitization, and targets the most important elements of production as they relate to the nation’s needs.

 What is the mission of the Title III Program?

 The mission of Title III is to “create assured, affordable, and commercially viable production capabilities and capacities for items essential for national defense.”

 What do Title III projects accomplish?